jcreamer898/js-architecture-23rd-century/slides/content/index.md

 NS.Owners.starFleet.addShip(new NS.Ships.ConstitutionClass());
 ```

-* Can add things each namespace
+* Can add things to each namespace

 ---